Monday, November 13, 2017

 To begin, McDowell defines “martyr” as “one whose testimony for Jesus results in death, which is now the standard Christian understanding of ‘martyr.’”
 Next he refutes two primary arguments against doing the historical investigation into the deaths of the apostles.
 First, lack of information about some of their deaths “does not undermine the significance of what does exist.”
 Second, despite some evidence being “stuff of legend,” there is some clear historical evidence within the legends which make them worth examining.
 Then he presents clear evidence that the resurrection was central to early Christian preaching, kerygma.
 In other words, the apostles had resurrection faith.

-Setting the stage for examining evidence for martyrdom of the apostles, McDowell first identifies and explains the Twelve Apostles as: Peter, John (son of Zebedee), Thomas, Andrew, James (son of Zebedee), Philip, Bartholomew, Matthew, James (son of Alphaeus), Thaddeus, Simon (the Zealot), and Matthias.
+Setting the stage for examining evidence for martyrdom of the apostles, McDowell first identifies and explains who were the Twelve Apostles: Peter, John (son of Zebedee), Thomas, Andrew, James (son of Zebedee), Philip, Bartholomew, Matthew, James (son of Alphaeus), Thaddeus, Simon (the Zealot), and Matthias.
 Next he surveys both historical and legendary evidence for the persecution of the early church.
 Finally, he devotes the rest of the book (fourteen entire chapters) examining the evidence for the persecution and martyrdom for each of the Twelve Apostles, plus Paul and James (the brother of Jesus).

 In the end, McDowell concludes that there is “convincing evidence Peter, Paul, James, the son of Zebedee, and James, the brother of the Lord, died as martyrs.”
 Additionally, he states it is more probable than not that Thomas died as a martyr, and more plausible than not than Andrew did, too.
 As for the rest of the apostles, using the “living memory” test, McDowell suggests that there is simply not enough evidence to confidently conclude they died as martyrs.
 This is due partly because there is little information available, conflicting information, or later information (after the second century), making it less reliable.
 Here are his conclusions for each of the apostles: